About Me

 Columbia University, School of International and Public Affairs (SIPA) (New York), 1997

-Western University (London, Ontario), 1993
+University of Western Ontario (London, Ontario), 1993

-Bachelor of Arts (Honors) | Political Science, International Relations
+Bachelor of Arts (Honors), Political Science, International Relations

 OTHER